hlzz/hlzz.github.io/_posts/2016-4-15-persistent_data_structure.md

 layout: post
 title: MIT 6.851 Lesson 1 - Making Data Structures Persistent (高级数据结构 L1 - 持久化数据结构)
 ---
 I started watching [MIT 6.851](https://www.youtube.com/playlist?list=PLUl4u3cNGP61hsJNdULdudlRL493b-XZf) (Advanced Data Structures) by Professor Eric Demaine on YouTube a year ago, but often give it up halfway.
 So this time I decided to document my progress to keep me committed.
+Why am I doing this?
+I believe that algorithms are at the core of computer science.
+Though I am now doing research on the application side of computer science, knowing some general theoretic results and bringing up an algorithmic thinking would be beneficial to reason about what we are do and what we cannot.
 I would watch some of the lecture videos before going to bed and then write down some notes next morning.
 Let's get started!

 The first lecture concerns with persistent data structures.
 The topic is broad and I cannot grasp all the essence solely by watching the lectures.
 Therefore some reference reading is necessary to catch up with the course.
 The following content is based on the lecture and some reference materials.

-## Four types of persistency [2]
+## Four Types of Persistency [2]

 * Partially persistent: may query any previous version of the data structure, but we may only update the latest version.